 Ferns, Perennials, Live Stakes, Wetland Plants, Grasses & Ground Covers Ship Year Round

-Trees and Shrubs during their Dormant Season (September-April)
+Trees and Shrubs during their Dormant Season (November-April)

-We Ship All Our Plants by US Mail & Package To Insure Moisture In Transit
+We Ship All Our Plants by US Mail & Package To Ensure Moisture In Transit

-To decrease plant shock during transplant, we advise to plant your trees and shrubs during the dormant season.
+To decrease plant shock during transplant, we advise planting your trees and shrubs during the dormant season.
 These are bare root trees and plants, so giving them time before Spring to start growing alleviates stress to the plants.
-In addition, temperatures below 31 degrees harm the plant growth.
-Safely planting your trees and shrubs is in temperatures over 31 degrees.
+Also, temperatures below 31 degrees harm the plant growth.
+Safely planting your trees and shrubs is at temperatures over 31 degrees.
 Once temperatures reach over 58 degrees, your plants will leave the dormant stage and start to bud.
-For best results, please plant before the budding process.
+For best results, please plant before the growing process.

 How We Ship Our Bare Root Trees and Shrubs During the Dormant Season (No Blooms, Leaves, or Foliage

 Look below.
 The image to the left is how our bare root crepe myrtles are shipped.
-These bare root crepe myrtles have no foliage or blooms and are actively in their dormant season.
-Planting during the dormant season in the cooler months with proper care ensures your plants to look like the right image below.
+These bare root crepe myrtles have no foliage or blooms and are active in their dormant season.
+Planting during the dormant season in the colder months with proper care ensures your plants to look like the right image below.

 Buying Bare Root Plants Saves You Money

-Bare Root Plants are easier to ship, lowering the overall cost for you and us!
+Bare Root Plants are more accessible to ship, lowering the overall cost for you and us!
 We ship our bare root plants, trees, perennials, and ferns without the need for containers.
 Why not buy the same plants at a fraction of the cost?

 Our Bare Root Shrubs are Shipped During September to April, the Shrubs Dormant Season

 Looking at the image below to the left, you can see how the shrubs are shipping.
-The dormant season is when we ship our shrubs, when they do not have any leaves or blooms.
-To ensure you receive your shrubs healthy, we dip the roots in Terra-Sorb gel and line the roots in moisture rich peat moss.
-Now look at the right image below.
-If you plant your shrubs before Spring, your shrubs can look like this.
+The dormant season is when we send our shrubs when they do not have any leaves or blooms.
+To ensure you receive your shrubs healthy, we dip the roots in Terra-Sorb gel and line the roots in moisture-rich peat moss.
+Now, look at the right image below.
+If you plant your shrubs before Spring, your bushes can look like this.
 So remember, buying you bare root plants instead of container plants saves you more money to purchase more plants.